EvitcaStudio/Collector/README.md

 # aRecycle
-This library gives you an easy and beneficial way to reuse objects, as well as slow down the garbage collector.
+This plugin gives you an easy and beneficial way to reuse objects, as well as slow down the garbage collector.

+#INCLUDE SCRIPT aRecycle.js

 **🚧🚧 Docs coming soon 🚧🚧**